 Go to ATMs within your bank’s network.

-The best way to avoid ATM fees is to know your bank’s network.
-Most banks have thousands of in-network ATMs available and with a bit of planning ahead you can always get cash for free at one of these locations.
-For example, Chime’s ATM Finder helps our members find nearby fee-free ATMs at 24,000+ locations across the U.S. That’s larger than the fee-free ATM networks at Chase, Bank of America, CitiBank, or Wells Fargo.
+The best way to avoid ATM fees is to know your bank’s network and which ATMs near you are within that network.
+Most banks have thousands of in-network ATMs available and with a bit of planning ahead, you can always get cash for free at one of these locations.
+For example, Chime’s ATM Finder helps our members find nearby fee-free ATMs at 24,000+ locations across the U.S. That’s larger than the fee-free ATM networks at Chase, PNC, Bank of America, CitiBank, or Wells Fargo.
+This means it is very likely to find an in-network ATM near you, wherever you may be.

 Skip the ATM.
 Use your debit card to get cash back at stores.